Hike to Segestad

 The barn.
 We can see the main house behind it.

 The buildings at Segestad.
-The ruins of the homestead in the foreground.
+The ruins of the crofter’s dwelling in the foreground.